ancerox/HealRingAi/README.md

 This structure makes the codebase easier to scale, test, and maintain.

 ### Platform Channels
-We use **Platform Channels** to integrate native functionalities such as Bluetooth or other OS-specific services with Flutter.
+I use **Platform Channels** to integrate native functionalities such as Bluetooth or other OS-specific services with Flutter.
 The channel method keys are stored in a dedicated file for clarity and to avoid hardcoded strings in the code.

 ### Environment Variables
-We manage environment-specific data (e.g., API keys, server URLs) using the [**flutter_dotenv**](https://pub.dev/packages/flutter_dotenv) package.
+I manage environment-specific data (e.g., API keys, server URLs) using the [**flutter_dotenv**](https://pub.dev/packages/flutter_dotenv) package.
 This allows for separate `.env` files (e.g., `.env.development`, `.env.production`) and keeps sensitive credentials out of the codebase.

 ### Performance Considerations
 - **Efficient State Management**: Using BLoC (or Cubit) with minimal rebuild strategies to keep the UI responsive.